 - Play with toys labeled with Chinese characters

 When my firstborn daughter was 10 months old, she began to ask about text while we were looking at baby board books.
 Before she could speak, she would make a”Mmm mmm?” sound and point her little finger at letters and numbers over and over again.
-At an early age, she was knew how to hold a book upright and recognize numbers, letters, and characters.
+By age 18 months, she knew how to hold a book upright, point to, and say numbers and English letters (upper and lower case).
+At age 2, she quickly learned the Korean alphabet and would point out shapes in nature and buildings that appeared similar to letters.
+She also began to learn a few simple Chinese characters at that age.

 On the other hand, my son seemed oblivious to print until he was age 2 years.
 He first showed interest when he picked up my daughter’s Korean letter blocks and Chinese puzzle magnets and asked a short phrase “什么字?
 (Shénme Zì? / What letter?)”
 However, sometimes he still has to be reminded about the correct way to orient books!